albertodebortoli/Promis/README.md

 }
 ```

-you could chain an `onError` continuation before returning the future to allow in-line error handling, which I find being a very handy patter.
+you could chain an `onError` continuation before returning the future to allow in-line error handling, which I find being a very handy pattern.

 ```swift
 // ...